syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ### Dialog Editing

-Set `editMode` as `dialogEditing` to edit/add record using a dialog box, which displays the fields associated with the records.
+Set editMode as dialogEditing to edit/add a record using dialog.

 The following code example shows you how to enable `dialogEditing` in TreeGrid control.